 You may have been referred to this site by your regular veterinarian or you may have stumbled upon it yourself while searching for an animal surgeon.
 I am happy to have your attention and would like to explain why you should select me to perform surgery on your pet- your family member!

 For most people the thought of having surgery on your beloved family member is stressful.
 It is true that surgery has its risks, and these should not be ignored.
 Surgical procedures usually require general anesthesia (your pet must go under) and any person or animal can have complications which could cause them to pass away.
 Overall, it is extremely rare that animals have anesthetic complications so myself, and your regular veterinarian will take all the precautions we can to reduce this risk.
 You may be advised to have pre-operative bloodwork done prior to surgery, as this will help to determine if any underlying bleeding disorders or illnesses such as kidney or liver dysfunction exist, to make complications less likely.
 I strongly advise you have pre-operative bloodwork done as I want your pet to have the best chance for a successful outcome.
 Along with bloodwork, a thorough examination is important.
-I will always perform a thorough examination of your pet and I will collect important history to assist me in understanding your pet's situation.
+I will always perform a thorough examination of your pet and I will collect important history to assist me in understanding your pet's illness.
 Additional tests such as radiographs (x-rays), urine testing, ultrasounds, etc. may be required on a case-by-case basis.
 These all help to provide the most information prior to performing a surgical procedure.
 Being well informed is the best you can do prior to any surgery to reduce complications and provide the best chance for a successful recovery.

 In most situations prior to surgery, you will have dropped your pet off with your veterinarian and I will arrive after you have departed.
 After thoroughly reviewing the records, discussing your pet's situation with the clinic team, and performing a thorough examination, I will contact you to discuss the recommended surgery.